firstrow/tcp_server/readme.md

 }
 ```

+### Explanation
+tcpserver.CommunicationData is a struct with 2 values: Type (string) and Data (map[string]string)
+Theoretically these values could be used for anything, but Type is used to identify the type of data in Data, and Data is self explanitory.
+You can create a list of values in the map and parse through them server-side.

+c.Send() will send a CommunicationData struct, so make sure the client has CommunicationData.
+In the future, I may make a package that complements this one and will abstract the process.

 ### Examples
 You can check out some example usages in [here](github.com/89apt89/tcpserver/examples).
 If you have some examples you'd like to share, create a pull request